 LCMSD School Nurse / Health Liaisons

-District Nurse: The Health Services Coordinator, (TDB for the 2107-18 school year) oversees health services at Cove School, Neil Cummins and Hall Middle School.
+District Nurse: The Health Services Coordinator, Nattie Tillotson, firstname.lastname@example.org, oversees health services at Cove School, Neil Cummins and Hall Middle School.

 Health and Wellness Programs